Kochurovskyi/dual-rag/README.md

 - "Show me how to implement human-in-the-loop with LangGraph"
 - "How do I handle errors and retries in LangGraph nodes?"
 - "What are best practices for state management in LangGraph?"
+- "What are the best practices for RAG?" (online mode - uses web search)
 - "How do I use checkpointers in LangGraph?"
 - "What are the latest LangGraph features?" (online mode)
 - "How do I build a multi-agent system with LangChain?"